Photo splitting a tropical water line with fish below and an island above

 Nia Tero means “Our Earth” in Esperanto, a language created in the late 1800s to promote peace and harmony.
 Esperanto is a second language to all, first to none, allowing people who speak different native languages to communicate while retaining their own language and cultural identity.
 This concept of unity while upholding identity embodies the heart of Nia Tero.

-Nia Tero logo
+Nia Tero Logo

 Annual Reports